First-in-Class Suppressor of TIM3

 Evolved to identify and attack foreign antigens, including tumor antigens, the immune system is tightly regulated by inhibitory “immune-checkpoint” pathways that minimize damage to healthy tissue.
 Normal tissues engage these checkpoints to block the activation of an immune cell that would otherwise target them.
 Similarly, cancer cells have evolved to utilize some of the same inhibitory immune-checkpoint pathways to block immune cell activation that would target them.

-In addition to PD1, there are several other checkpoints involved in the modulation of immune responses to tumor cells.
-One such checkpoint is T-cell immunoglobulin and mucin domain containing protein-3 (TIM3), which shares some structural similarity with PDL1.
-TIM3 is also a potent suppressor of T cell functions and is co-expressed with programmed cell death-1 (PD1) receptors on certain T cells.
+In addition to PD-1, there are several other checkpoints involved in the modulation of immune responses to tumor cells.
+One such checkpoint is T-cell immunoglobulin and mucin domain containing protein-3 (TIM3), which shares some structural similarity with PD-L1.
+TIM3 is also a potent suppressor of T cell functions and is co-expressed with PD-1 receptors on certain T cells.
 TIM3 modulates immune response by binding to one or more of its ligands: galectin 9 (GAL9), phosphatidyl serine, high mobility group protein B1 (HMGB1) and Ceacam-1.
-Animal studies have demonstrated that combined inhibition of PDL1 and TIM3 results in improved anti-tumor responses in certain tumor models, highlighting their independent roles in regulating immune response to tumors.
+Animal studies have demonstrated that combined inhibition of PD-L1 and TIM3 results in improved anti-tumor responses in certain tumor models, highlighting their independent roles in regulating immune response to tumors.

 In 2015, Curis and Aurigene established a collaboration to focus on the discovery, development and commercialization of small molecule drug candidates in the fields of immuno-oncology and precision oncology.
-In October 2016, Curis exercised its option within the collaboration to license the PDL1/TIM3 antagonist program from Aurigene.
-CA-327 is the development candidate from this program and is currently undergoing IND-enabling studies.
+In October 2016, Curis exercised its option within the collaboration to license the TIM3/PD-L1 antagonist program from Aurigene.
+CA-327 is the development candidate from this program.